Pranjani

 Pranjani is a village in the municipality of Gornji Milanovac, Serbia.
-In 1944, Pranjani was the site of Operation Halyard.
+In 1944, it was the site of Operation Halyard.

 The village was active in the Serbian Revolution, being organized into the knežina (administrative unit) of Brusnica (Takovo) during the First Serbian Uprising (1804–13).
 Among notable local revolutionaries were Blagoje, Todor Jeremić and Nika Milosavljević.

-In 2019, a small wooden guest house was transfer by truck to a new location, in the churchyard, where it is planned to be reconstructed as part of traditional folk architecture.
+In 2019, a small wooden guest house was transferred by truck to a new location, in the churchyard, where it is planned to be reconstructed as part of traditional folk architecture.
 This was a big event for the local inhabitants, especially for the youngest.
 During 2020, the wooden church and a small guest house were reconstructed and conserved.